Dean Harrison - Counselling Psychologist

 Encourage engagement in activities that promote self-actualisation and self-transcendence: A psychologist can help individuals identify activities that align with their values, interests and passions and encourage them to engage in activities that promote self-actualisation and self-transcendence.
 This involves finding their flow and engaging in flow activities.

 Help in understanding one's values and beliefs: A psychologist can help individuals understand their values, beliefs and what makes their life meaningful.
-This understanding can be crucial in self-transcendence journey as it helps individuals identify what they want to achieve and the greater purpose they want to serve.
+This understanding can be crucial in the self-transcendence journey as it helps individuals identify what they want to achieve and the greater purpose they want to serve.

 Conclusion